- Jobs & Internships

 Now, in addition to all that, we have a daily blog, Tikkun Daily.
 You can sign up for a free, weekly or daily digest of Tikkun Daily blog posts here (you have to do this separately from joining the NSP or subscribing to the print version).

-While the web magazine is carefully edited, our blog, Tikkun Daily, is different in that we give our regular bloggers pretty much a free hand in what they write, though we ask them to flag when they are diverging strongly from Tikkun’s core editorial positions.
+While the online magazine is carefully edited, our blog, Tikkun Daily, is different in that we give our regular bloggers pretty much a free hand in what they write, though we ask them to flag when they are diverging strongly from Tikkun’s core editorial positions.
 You’ll often find very high quality articles on Tikkun Daily, though you’ll also find views with which we strongly disagree (but that’s the beauty of the internet).

-Finally, you’ll find on our website new poetry and fiction, some of which has not made it into the print magazine for lack of space.
+Finally, you’ll find on our website new poetry and fiction, some of which has not made it into the quarterly for lack of space.
 You’ll also find a whole section under Rabbi Lerner’s picture that includes some of his own up-to-date thinking plus articles to which he particularly wishes to draw your attention.
 And you’ll also find some of the timeless founding documents or core spiritual reflections, plus a whole column called “recommended from the web”—all under the picture of our founding editor.

 Tikkun is a nonprofit publication whose survival depends on small but regular donations from readers and network members.
 Please help us stay afloat by joining the NSP or making a donation!
 Equally important: leave us a bequest (put us in your will—we will all die someday, and it often brings some comfort to know that the projects and ideas we care about will continue to live on after us).
 But don’t wait for your death to donate to Tikkun.
 We need your help now.